Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 When to fire contractors and hire FTEs

 This isn’t about being anti-contractor.
 It’s about recognizing when outsourcing is structurally hurting your unit economics and, ultimately, the valuation of your service business.
+In the last five years, 70% of executives insourced previously outsourced functions when outsourcing stopped helping unit economics.

 When outsourcing tasks is still the right move

-For many service businesses, the best model is “core + flex”: insource core delivery ownership and keep outsourced capacity for overflow and specialized tasks.
+For many service businesses, the best model is “core + flex”: insource core delivery ownership and keep outsourced capacity for overflow plus selective work like financial operations or marketing strategies.

-Remote work and labor costs
+Remote work, company culture, and labor costs

 Remote work changed your labor cost calculation.
 Period.
 You cut office overhead—supplies, utilities, facility maintenance—but you picked up new expenses.
 The math works, but only if you track both sides.
 Your $10,000 monthly office supply budget?
 It’s now home office stipends, software upgrades, and cybersecurity.
 Same money, different buckets.